fossmentor/fossmentor.org/README.md

 # Files
 - What is FOSS.osp (OpenShot project file for What is FOSS)
-- Why use FOSS.osp (OpenShot project file for Why use FOSS) -How to create a FOSS project.osp (OpenShot project file for How to create a FOSS project)
+- Why use FOSS.osp (OpenShot project file for Why use FOSS)
+- How to create a FOSS project.osp (OpenShot project file for How to create a FOSS project)